Frequently Asked Questions

 Psychologist: No, you do not need a doctor’s referral to see a psychologist but if you are expecting a Medicare rebate you will need a specific referral from your Doctor.
 This referral is called a Mental Health Care Plan and the Doctor decides whether you fulfil the criteria for this type of referral.
 (See FAQ below for more information).

 To provide continued access to essential primary health services during the COVID-19 pandemic, the Australian Government has expanded Medicare-subsidised telehealth services for all Australians.

 Who is eligible?

-The new temporary MBS telehealth items are available to all Medicare eligible Australians.
-The services will be available until 31 December 2021, with continuing availability of these items to be reviewed prior to 31 December 2021.
+The MBS telehealth items are available to all Medicare eligible Australians and are a permanent item.
 To be eligible you must have a Mental Health Care Plan.

 Telehealth – Is it the best therapeutic solution for me?